Tag: software-engineering

 -

-A field-tested take on when to reach for Cascade and when to fall back to pure editing with Windsurf: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on Cascade as a deliberate planning surface, not an auto-pilot with Windsurf: what it rewards, where it breaks, and how to keep the workflow honest.

 -

-A field-tested take on keeping tests running in the background while the agent edits with Cursor: what it rewards, where it breaks, and how to keep the workflow honest.
+A field-tested take on writing .cursorrules that actually stay short and enforceable with Cursor: what it rewards, where it breaks, and how to keep the workflow honest.